Samarth-991/Depth-Estimation/README.md

 ### Dataset
 We used a custom dataset child health monitoring system to estimate the height of the child using depth images.
-The dataset contains Child Images from multiple angles and it contains a Depth camera image and an RGB image along with the camera intrinsics details mainly fx , fy , cx , cy - this will be helpful in generating NERF image at later stage .
+The dataset contains Child Images from multiple angles and it contains a Depth camera image and an RGB image along with the camera intrinsics details mainly fx, fy, cx, and cy - this will be helpful in generating NERF images at a later stage.

 ### Model Training